digitalvirtuallife/how.bitshares.works/docs/bts_holders/tokens/mpa.rst

 1. Take your collateral (here, USD)
 2. Sell it in the market to buy back the coin you owe
 3. Close the contract
-4. Pay your the residual USD
+4. Pay you the residual USD

 A *fair price* thus tells the market what your coin is worth (e.g. traded for on external exchanges) and triggers margin calls if